globalw/ragflow/docs/guides/configure_knowledge_base.md

 ### Upload file

-- RAGFlow's **File Management** allows you to link a file to multiple knowledge bases, in which case each target knowledge base holds a reference to the file.
+- Tessi ai.'s **File Management** allows you to link a file to multiple knowledge bases, in which case each target knowledge base holds a reference to the file.
 - In **Knowledge Base**, you are also given the option of uploading a single file or a folder of files (bulk upload) from your local machine to a knowledge base, in which case the knowledge base holds file copies.

 While uploading files directly to a knowledge base seems more convenient, we *highly* recommend uploading files to **File Management** and then linking them to the target knowledge bases.
 This way, you can avoid permanently deleting files uploaded to the knowledge base.

 ### Parse file

 File parsing is a crucial topic in knowledge base configuration.
-The meaning of file parsing in RAGFlow is twofold: chunking files based on file layout and building embedding and full-text (keyword) indexes on these chunks.
+The meaning of file parsing in Tessi ai. is twofold: chunking files based on file layout and building embedding and full-text (keyword) indexes on these chunks.
 After having selected the chunk method and embedding model, you can start parsing an file:

 ![parse file](https://github.com/infiniflow/ragflow/assets/93570324/5311f166-6426-447f-aa1f-bd488f1cfc7b)

 - Click the play button next to **UNSTART** to start file parsing.
 - Click the red-cross icon and then refresh, if your file parsing stalls for a long time.
-- As shown above, RAGFlow allows you to use a different chunk method for a particular file, offering flexibility beyond the default method.
+- As shown above, Tessi ai. allows you to use a different chunk method for a particular file, offering flexibility beyond the default method.
-- As shown above, RAGFlow allows you to enable or disable individual files, offering finer control over knowledge base-based AI chats.
+- As shown above, Tessi ai. allows you to enable or disable individual files, offering finer control over knowledge base-based AI chats.

 ### Intervene with file parsing results

-RAGFlow features visibility and explainability, allowing you to view the chunking results and intervene where necessary.
+Tessi ai. features visibility and explainability, allowing you to view the chunking results and intervene where necessary.
 To do so:

 1. Click on the file that completes file parsing to view the chunking results: